This post may contain affiliate links. Please see my disclosure policy for details.

 However, you’re certainly free to book an afternoon tea or a lunch a the Colonnades downstairs in the lower library.

 The two libraries almost mirror each other and you still have the signature columns on either side.
 Plus, there’s no food or drink served in the upper library anyway and that’s no fun lol!

 Looking for more Outlander locations nearby?

 As you stroll down the Royal Mile pop into Tweeddale Court.
-This quiet close was transformed into an 18th century market street where Claire was reunited with Fergus.
-You can read about that here.
+This quiet close was transformed into an 18th-century market street where Claire was reunited with Fergus.
+You can read my complete Outlander guide for Tweeddale Court here.

 The most famous location is Bakehouse Close just a few minutes walk from Tweeddale.
 It featured as Carfax Close that was home to Alexander Malcolm’s print shop.